And so is Kate Bush’s Wuthering Heights 40 years old today? It most certainly is.

 Released by EMI during an era when punk and disco reigned, the label considered the more conventional James And The Cold Gun as obvious lead for 1978’s The Kick Inside album, but the teenager fought tooth and nail to ensure Wuthering Heights was the single, exerting an admirably tight control over her career from day one.
 “I’m the shyest megalomaniac you’re ever likely to meet,” she once admitted.

 Could you believe what you heard the first time you caught that high octave gothic melodrama shrieking out from somewhere?
 Then there was that much-mimicked video on Top Of The Pops (or Countdown if you’re from Australia).
 There were better records to come, but nothing as momentous and impactful as Wuthering Heights.
-Just who was this wild eyed, wild haired girl with the flailing limbs – cooler than the red dress she was wearing – acting out every word whilst prancing across the moors, emoting about Heathcliff just like Cathy must have?
+Just who was this wild eyed, wild haired girl with the flailing limbs – cooler than the red dress she was wearing – acting out every word whilst prancing across the moors like a kooky acrobatic banshee, emoting about Heathcliff just like Cathy must have?

 A doctor’s daughter, Kate began playing piano at age 11, writing songs at 13, and making a demo tape with Pink Floyd’s Dave Gilmour at age 16.
 EMI signed her and gave her two years to develop her songwriting and that otherworldly four octave range voice.
 Oh, and the dancing.
 Those “self-expression” lessons with Bowie‘s former mime mentor Lindsay Kemp had certainly paid off, as the landmark track’s engineer Jon Kelly would attest: